the MAC:

 It is likely that our program costs less than many "tier one" schools.

-Also, while communal eating is usually cheaper, we will also designate special eating opportunities for the cohort e.g. eating at a famous hot dog stand in L.A. or cheese stake establishment, or the turkey leg at Disney's Magic Kingdom, even those over-priced posh cult donut eateries.
+Also, while communal eating is usually cheaper, we will also designate special eating opportunities for the cohort e.g. eating at a famous hot dog stand in L.A., or popular smoke house, the turkey leg at Disney's Magic Kingdom, combination eating and entertainment experiences in Las Vegas, hundreds of opportunities to experience international foods,, and even those over-priced posh cult donut eateries.

-If you don't sense the value we put on educational spending, well at this point I shouldn't have to explain it - and won't - just move on please.
+If you don't sense the value we put on educational spending for each candidate, well at this point I shouldn't have to explain it - and won't - just move on please.

 All our expenditures will be a catalogued open book.